2003–04 NFL playoffs: AFC: New England Patriots 24, Indianapolis Colts 14

 Trailing 15–0 at halftime, the Colts finally managed to build some momentum in the third quarter.
 First, Dominic Rhodes gave them great field position by returning the second half kickoff 35 yards to the 49-yard line.
 Then running back Edgerrin James spearheaded a 52-yard scoring drive, carrying the ball on seven of 12 plays for 32 yards and capping it off with a 2-yard touchdown run to cut the score to 15–7.
 But the Patriots took over the rest of the quarter.
 After Patrick Pass returned the ensuing kickoff 21 yards to the 43-yard line, Brady completed passes to Larry Centers for 28 yards, Brown for 17, and Kevin Faulk for 8, setting up Vinatieri's third field goal to increase their lead to 18–7.
-Three plays after the ensuing kickoff, Indianapolis was forced to punt.
-Antowain Smith then rushed four times for 53 yards on New England's next possession, advancing the ball to the Colts 3-yard line where Vinatieri kicked his fourth field goal.
-Two plays after the ensuing kickoff, Law recorded his second interception from Manning on the Colts 31-yard line.
+Three plays after the ensuing kickoff, the Colts were forced to punt.
+Antowain Smith then rushed four times for 53 yards on the Patriots' next possession, advancing the ball to the Colts' 3-yard line where Vinatieri kicked his fourth field goal.
+Two plays after the ensuing kickoff, Law recorded his second interception from Manning on the Colts' 31-yard line.
 But this time, the Patriots failed to score because cornerback Walt Harris picked off a pass from Brady in the end zone.

-After the turnover, the Colts drove 57 yards to the New England 31-yard line.
+After the turnover, the Colts drove 57 yards to the Patriots' 31-yard line.
 But then Manning threw his third interception to Law with 8:17 left in the fourth quarter.
 After forcing a punt, Manning led the Colts back, completing eight of nine passes for 64 yards and finishing the drive with a 7-yard touchdown pass to Marcus Pollard with 2:22 left in regulation.
 The Colts failed to recover their ensuing onside kick attempt, but forced a punt with 2:01 left.
-However, the Patriots defense limited Manning to four consecutive incompletions, causing the Colts to turn the ball over on downs.
-Then after making Indianapolis use up all of their timeouts, Vinatieri's fifth field goal increased the Patriots lead to 24–14.
+However, the Patriots' defense limited Manning to four consecutive incompletions, causing the Colts to turn the ball over on downs.
+Then after making the Colts use up all of their timeouts, Vinatieri's fifth field goal increased the Patriots' lead to 24–14.
 The Colts attempted one last desperation drive, but ended up turning the ball over on downs again with seven seconds left in the game.

 Brady completed 22 of 37 passes for 237 yards, a touchdown, and an interception.
 Smith rushed for 100 yards.
 Pollard caught six passes for 90 yards and a touchdown.
 Rhodes returned five kickoffs for 121 yards, rushed for 16 yards, and caught two passes for 17 yards.

 Colts players would later publicly complain that the game officials did not properly call illegal contact, pass interference, and defensive holding penalties on the Patriots' defensive backs.
 This, and similar complaints made by other NFL teams, would prompt the NFL during the 2004 offseason to instruct all of the league's officials to strictly enforce these types of fouls.